bbc/genie/docs/getting-started.md

 ## How can I access support?

-There is additional in-depth documentation in the docs folder of this respository and in the Genie Core repository.
+There is additional in-depth documentation in the docs folder of this repository and in the Genie Core repository.
 For further support contact the BBC Project Manager assigned to your game.